-Croyde Beach – You can walk straight from our beach gate onto the sand dunes of Croyde Beach, dogs can go on Croyde beach itself from the 1st of October until the 30th of April and at other times they can be walked on the Dunes which sit above the beach.
+Croyde Beach – You can walk straight from our beach gate onto the sand dunes of Croyde Beach.
+This beach is dog-friendly from October 1st until April 30th.
+At other times, dogs can be walked on the Dunes, which sit above the beach.

-Saunton Beach – Dogs are allowed on most of Saunton beach, they should be kept on the lead through the car park and until you’re passed the main crowds of the beach.
-They are allowed on all parts of the beach except the part to the right of the slipway, all year round.
+Saunton Beach – Dogs are allowed on most of Saunton Beach all year round.
+Dogs should be kept on the lead through the car park and until your passed the main crowds of the beach.
+There are seasonal restrictions on the beach to the right of the slipway.

-Putsborough Beach – Dogs are allowed everywhere on Putsborough except for the far left of the beach from Easter until November 1st.
+Putsborough Beach – At this dog-friendly beach dogs are allowed everywhere, except for the far left of the beach from Easter until November 1st.

-Woolacombe – Woolacombe operates a zoning system for dogs starting with one area where there is no dogs during the main season, the second area where dogs are allowed on the lead and the third and furthest area where dogs can run free with no restrictions.
-There is also plenty of sand dunes for playing on.
+Woolacombe – Woolacombe operates a zoning system for dogs.
+There is one zone where no dogs are allowed during the main season, a second zone where dogs are allowed on the lead, and a third zone where dogs can run free with no restrictions.
+There are also plenty of sand dunes for your dog to run on!

 DOG FRIENDLY ACCOMMODATION IN CROYDE

-The Croyde Bay WaggyTails cottages and lodges are the perfect dog friendly accommodation in Devon for you and your four legged friend.
-With attention to detail being paramount, we provide a supply of dog biscuits, a couple of complimentary waste bags & blankets to use in your accommodation to allow your best friend to snuggle up with you on the sofa.
+The Croyde Bay WaggyTails cottages and lodges are the perfect dog-friendly accommodation in Devon, for you and your four-legged friend.
+We provide a supply of dog biscuits, a couple of complimentary waste bags, and blankets to use in your accommodation to allow your furry companion to snuggle up with you on the sofa.

 Our WaggyTails cottages sleep up to 5 people and 2 dogs.
-There is 2 bedrooms and a sofa bed in the lounge.
-A private decked area allows you all to sit peacefully without needing to have your dog on a lead and is a great area to dry off after a beach walk, with your own outside hose for washing them down afterwards too.
+There are 2 bedrooms and a sofa bed in the lounge.
+A private decked area allows you all to sit peacefully without needing to have your dog on a lead and it’s a great area to dry off after a beach walk.
+There’s also an outside hose for washing your dog down afterwards.

-Less than a minute’s walk from even the furthest lodge or cottage is our beach gate which opens out straight onto the sand dunes, where dogs are allowed all year and there’s ample space for them to stretch their legs.
-The beach is open for dogs from the end of September to the end of April.
+Less than a minute’s walk from even the furthest lodge or cottage is our beach gate, which opens out straight onto the sand dunes, where dogs are allowed all year and there’s ample space for them to stretch their legs.
+Croyde Beach is open for dogs from the end of September until the end of April.